subba2048/subba2048.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I’m Subba, an aspiring AI/ML researcher and a senior software engineer with a Master’s degree in Computer Science (AI/ML focus).
-I currently work at the University of Texas, where I help build and modernize enterprise-grade applications.
-Prior to this, I completed my M.S. in Computer Science at UTRGV, following my undergraduate studies in Computer Science and Engineering.
-My background spans both research-driven ML projects and production-level system development.
+Hi, I’m Subba, an Applied Machine Learning Engineer and Senior Software Engineer with 7+ years of experience building scalable ML systems and data-driven platforms across cloud and distributed environments.
+I hold a Master’s degree in Computer Science with a focus on AI/ML and currently work at the University of Texas, where I design and modernize enterprise-grade applications.

+My expertise spans Python (NumPy, Pandas, scikit-learn), PyTorch, TensorFlow, and end-to-end ML workflows, including data acquisition, feature engineering, model development, and deployment.
+I specialize in translating complex engineering problems into practical ML solutions, delivering high-impact, production-ready systems.

+With a strong foundation in Azure cloud, CI/CD, and scalable system design, I bring a hybrid background in applied ML research and production software engineering, focused on building intelligent systems that solve real-world problems.

 Research
 ======